Framework-R-D/phlex-design/doc/appendices/definitions.rst

     Module
         A compiled library that is dynamically loadable by the framework.

-    Parentage
-        The set of unique identifiers of each ancestral datum.

-    Persistable data product
-        A data product that can be read from and written to persistent storage.

     Provenance
-        A description of how the data at issue were produced (parentage, configuration, library versions, and other information as specified by requirements).
+        A description of how the data were produced.

+        Examples include product parentage, job configuration, and library versions.

     Reproducible
         Identical inputs produce identical results.

     Resource
-        A non-data software or hardware component managed by the program that can be required by algorithms.
+        A non-data software or hardware component managed by the program that can be used by algorithms.

         Examples include: